Earn academic credit while gaining real-world skills with local non-profits and international organizations.

 - Meet with your academic advisor

-- Complete the LAS internship form
+- Complete the CLAS internship form

 Many people interested in human rights, immigration law, and migrant issues are attracted to Tucson.
 There is a diverse community of organizations looking for volunteers, interns, and employees.
 We maintain close relationships with many nonprofits in the area.

 American Friends Service Committee often has opportunities for full-time program interns.
 Some weekends and evening meetings required.
 Interns work in collaboration with committee volunteers and AFSC Area Program Director and Coordinator to implement a variety of programs and learn the basics of community organizing for social change.
 The current program emphases are: criminal justice reform, developing local responses to the injustices of global economy; conducting conflict resolution workshops with prison inmates and community members; opposing military recruitment in public schools; and advocating for a humane and fair immigration policy.

 The Arizona Legislature provides many internship opportunities for qualified applicants, including our Legislative Internship, Senate Broadcast Internship and the Legal Internship.

 The BorderLinks Binational Intern Program provides the opportunity for individuals from the United States, Canada and México to live and work together at the Casa de la Misericordia for one year.
 In the past the work has primarily been to develop activities and programs for neighborhood children and adults at the Casa de la Misericordia, the site of much of BorderLinks' work in Nogales, Sonora.
 Binational interns needed from September – July.